 Characters that are exposed to and train under different classes as they adventure have the chance to multiclass when they level up.
+In order to multiclass, a character must have a naturally occurring narrative reason to level under a different class.

 When a character has spent enough gold to gain a level, they may choose to gain a level in a class they have not chosen before.
 They gain the new class's die in HP; the die + 4 HP a class starts with only applies to the first class a character chooses.
 They gain all class abilities of the new class.
 When determining the HP regained after a full night's rest, they use the highest die.
 When determining the allowed weapons, armor, and shield they can use, they use the lowest result.
 When determining their AV, they use the highest result.